 It's time to take a hard look at the songs you choose to sing.
 Just because Mariah Carey sounds awesome or Josh Groban is unbelievable when he sings doesn't mean the same song will suit you too - no matter how much you love it.

-Six Factors Songwriters Consider When Writing For Recording Artists
+Six Factors Songwriters Consider When Writing for Recording Artists

 Songwriters study many factors about the professional singer and his voice when composing a song for a particular artist:

-What is the singer's range?
+- What is the singer's range?

-How should the phrasing be laid out?
+- How should the phrasing be laid out?

-Compose a ballad or an upbeat song?
+- Compose a ballad or an upbeat song?

-Does the song magnify the artist's talent?
+- Does the song magnify the artist's talent?

-They write lyrics that the singer can relate to.
+- They write lyrics that the singer can relate to.

 When you're struggling to imitate your favorite recording star, you're trying to sing a song designed for someone else and not you.
 As a result, you end up thinking that you can't sing very well.
 And others may unfairly judge you as a bad singer with no talent.

-So now your self-confidence is at an all-time low and you label yourself as un-talented with a terrible voice.
+So now your self-confidence is at an all-time low, and you label yourself as un-talented with a terrible voice.

 Avoid duplicating another singer.
-Unveil your own uniqueness and build your vocal technique to make the most of your natural sound.
+Unveil your uniqueness and build your vocal technique to make the most of your natural sound.